Facundo: Writing and power

 In the history of post-independence Latin America, dictatorships have been relatively common—examples range from Paraguay's José Gaspar Rodríguez de Francia in the 19th century to Chile's Augusto Pinochet in the 20th.
 In this context, Latin American literature has been distinguished by the protest novel, or dictator novel; the main story is based around the dictator figure, his behaviour, characteristics and the situation of the people under his regime.
 Writers such as Sarmiento used the power of the written word in order to criticize government, using literature as a tool, an instance of resistance and as a weapon against repression.

 Making use of the connection between writing and power was one of Sarmiento's strategies.
 For him, writing was intended to be a catalyst for action.
 While the gauchos fought with physical weapons, Sarmiento used his voice and language.
 Sorensen states that Sarmiento used "text as [a] weapon".
 Sarmiento was writing not only for Argentina but for a wider audience too, especially the United States and Europe; in his view, these regions were close to civilization; his purpose was to seduce his readers toward his own political viewpoint.
 In the numerous translations of Facundo, Sarmiento's association of writing with power and conquest is apparent.

 Since his books often serve as vehicles for his political manifesto, Sarmiento's writings commonly mock governments, with Facundo being the most prominent example.
 He elevates his own status at the expense of the ruling elite, almost portraying himself as invincible due to the power of writing.
 Toward the end of 1840, Sarmiento was exiled for his political views.
-Covered with bruises received the day before from unruly soldiers, he wrote in French, "On ne tue point les idees" (misquoted from "on ne tire pas des coups de fusil aux idees", which means "ideas cannot be killed by guns").
+Covered with bruises received the day before from unruly soldiers, he wrote in French, "On ne tue point les idées" (misquoted from "on ne tire pas des coups de fusil aux idées", which means "ideas cannot be killed by guns").
 The government decided to decipher the message, and on learning the translation, said, "So!
 What does this mean?".
 With the failure of his oppressors to understand his meaning, Sarmiento is able to illustrate their ineptitude.
 His words are presented as a "code" that needs to be "deciphered", and unlike Sarmiento those in power are barbaric and uneducated.
 Their bafflement not only demonstrates their general ignorance, but also, according to Sorensen, illustrates "the fundamental displacement which any cultural transplantation brings about", since Argentine rural inhabitants and Rosas's associates were unable to accept the civilized culture which Sarmiento believed would lead to progress in Argentina.